DPDK/dpdk/doc/guides/nics/sfc_efx.rst

 - ``fw_variant`` [dont-care|full-feature|ultra-low-latency|
   capture-packed-stream|dpdk] (default **dont-care**)

   Choose the preferred firmware variant to use.
+  The parameter is supported for SFN7xxX, SFN8xxx and X2xxx families only.
   In order for the selected option to have an effect, the **sfboot** utility must be configured with the **auto** firmware-variant option.
   The preferred firmware variant applies to all ports on the NIC.
   **dont-care** ensures that the driver can attach to an unprivileged function.
   The datapath firmware type to use is controlled by the **sfboot** utility.